 Because of the satellite photo resolution, real map images may appear blurry - this is because of the difference between satellite imagery resolution and the background map photo resolution (from the 3rd party provider).

 Clouds can significantly affect how we calculate crop vitality - that is why we don’t display new biomass maps if the cloud coverage is over 40%.
-By using the Clear images option, you can only display maps with cloud coverage between 0-5%.
+By using the Clean images option, you can only display maps with cloud coverage between 0-5%.
 This will guarantee the most accurate data.
-Click on the Show clear images switch to activate it.
+Click on the Show clean images toggle to activate it.